New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Preliminaries

 \subsection{Encoding Process of Spinal Codes}

-The hash function is the core of Spinal codes, which is combined with the RNG to continuously generate approximately i.i.d pseudo-random symbols.
-As shown in Fig. \ref{f:The encoding process of Spinal codes}, the encoding process of Spinal codes can be accomplished in 4 steps: \begin{enumerate} \item An $n$-bit message $M$ is divided into some $k$-bit segments, denoted by $m_i$, where $i=1,2,\ldots,n/k$.
+As shown in Fig. \ref{encoding process of Spinal codes}, the encoding process of Spinal codes can be accomplished in four steps: \begin{enumerate} \item An $n$-bit message $M$ is divided into $k$-bit segments, denoted by $m_i$, where $i=1, 2, \ldots, n/k$. \item An iterative process is invoked to generate the series of $v$-bit spine values ${s_i}$: